jayantaadhikary/simple-todo-list/README.md

-I am a beginner in JavaScript, I started learning DOM (Document Object Model) recently.
 I made this simple & basic to-do list while learning the basics of DOM.

 **Click on the item you entered in the list to strike through it.
 Click the delete option to remove the item from the list.